PyvesB/javassembly/README.md

 To compile and run this project, you will need:
 - the JDK
 - an assembler such as NASM or Yasm
-- a compiler such as GCC or Clang
+- a compiler such as GCC, Clang or MinGW-w64
-- a Linux x64 or macOS operating system

-The example can easily be modified to accommodate other operating system or assembler requirements.
+The example and build scripts can easily be modified to accommodate other assembler or compiler requirements.

 #### :cd: Running the code